All Episodes

 This is just a knee-jerk reaction here that is unwarranted.

-Find out who these people are and what they're doing and what the purpose of find out how many ports they own around the world that they already run that our ships go in and out of.
+Find out how many ports they own around the world that they already run that our ships go in and out of.

-Uh, plus it was a free market deal.
+Plus, it was a free market deal.

-Anyway, it got blown in.
+Anyway, it got blown.

-I remember and I was watching uh Chuck Schumer today.
+I was watching Chuck Schumer today.

-He was on CNBC talking about all this subprime mortgage business and uh Dubai or the Abu Dhabi deal.
+He was on CNBC talking about all this subprime mortgage business and Dubai or the Abu Dhabi deal.

-And I remember it was Schumer during the Dubai Ports deal.
+And I remember it was Schumer during the Dubai ports deal.

 It was Schumer leading the charge of the Democrats in the Senate to oppose the deal.